bourumir-wyngs/rs-read-trimesh/README.md

 The `scale` parameter allows you to scale all the vertices of the mesh.
 Setting `scale = 1.0` will result in no scaling.
 Scaling ply files seems quite a frequent case as they are unit-agnostic.

+### Limitations
+For .dae, only triangle meshes are supported (this format may contain lots of other stuff).
+If the .dae file contains multiple meshes, they are merged.

 ## Dependencies

 The following crates are used to power the functionality of this library: